 JANA AND BALADOOR (2012)

 Jana and Baladoor is a panorama as majestic as life itself.
 Beyzaie brings to the stage a magical combination of poetry, puppets, music, and myth.

 In his never-before performed Jana and Baladoor, he recounts the drama of a world dominated by dark demons, and the heroic battles of four mythic siblings.
 They represent the four elements of air, water, earth, and fire and their battles redeem and re-enchant the world.
-Two of Iran's most accomplished artists, the acclaimed actress Mojdeh Shamsaie and the musical wonder Mohsen Namjoo, recite the story accompanied by music and shadow figures that bring the narrative to life.
+Two of Iran's most accomplished artists, the actress Mojdeh Shamsaie and the musician Mohsen Namjoo, recite the story accompanied by music and shadow figures that bring the narrative to life.
 Shadow plays used to be a part of Iranian theatrical heritage.
 For approximately seven hundred years they were banned by zealots.
 This was a historic revival of an old tradition.